Monterey Bay Academy: Description

 Monterey Bay Academy is located on 379 acre about 11 mi southeast of Santa Cruz, California, on the edge of the community of La Selva Beach between Manresa State Beach to the north, and Sunset State Beach to the south.
 The campus is directly on a beach on central California's Monterey Bay, which is the Monterey Bay National Marine Sanctuary.
 The address is 783 San Andreas Road, west of Watsonville, California, and California State Route 1.

 Type of School

 MBA is a co-educational, Christian highschool for boarding and day students.
 The academic program is college preparatory, with seniors expected to be accepted into 4-year colleges.
 It is owned and operated by the Central California Conference of the Seventh-day Adventist Church, part of a network of more than 5,000 educational facilities.

 Monterey Bay Academy is accredited by the Western Association of Schools and Colleges and the Adventist Accreditation Association.

 Electives and activities

 MBA offers elective classes from Marine Biology to Woodworking to Fine Art and advanced placement classes in United States History and English Literature.
 Offerings are based on the entrance requirements of the University of California.

 Popular student activities are music, sports programs and extra-curricular trips and tours.
-Some students enjoy surfing or boogie boarding on the beach, other sports include soccer, basketball, or skateboarding.
+Sports include soccer, basketball, or skateboarding.
 Many students are involved with student government, community service, or outreach projects.